Students apply their education alongside industry professionals in a simulation experience

 According to Melissa Wertz, Dean of Humanities, Sciences, Business and Online programs, “This training is ‘real’ learning.
 This is taking what is taught in a classroom and putting it into practice in a simulated environment.”

-Virginia Molitor, Team Leader and Instructor, noted, “The event is a unique opportunity that allows students to use the skills they are learning in the classroom and interact with industry professionals.”
+Virginia Molitor, Program Coordinator and Instructor, noted, “The event is a unique opportunity that allows students to use the skills they are learning in the classroom and interact with industry professionals.”

 Two weeks after the tabletop exercise, students were ready for the simulation.
 They had worked closely with peers and mentored with professionals to handle a crime scene, issue warrants for arrest, process evidence, and run emergency room protocols.